kristopherkewish/Asteroid/README.md

 ## Dependencies

 - csv-parse: For parsing CSV files
-- @huggingface/inference: For AI-powered ingredient categorization
+- openai: For AI-powered ingredient categorization
 - dotenv: For environment variable management
 - jest: For testing